tudorpintea999/kailua/README.md

    * Starts a local OP Stack devnet using docker.
    * Dumps the output into `devnetlog.txt` for inspection.
 4. `just devnet-upgrade`
-   * Upgrades the devnet to use the `FaultProofGame` contract.
+   * Upgrades the devnet to use the `KailuaGame` contract.
    * Assumes the default values of the local optimism devnet, but can take parameters.
 5. `just devnet-propose`
    * Launches the kailua proposer.
-   * This constantly creates new `FaultProofGame` instances to finalize the l2 on the l1.
+   * This constantly creates new `KailuaGame` instances to finalize the l2 on the l1.
 6. `just devnet-validate`
    * Launches the kailua validator.
-   * This challenges `FaultProofGame` instances that contain invalid proposals
+   * This challenges `KailuaGame` instances that contain invalid proposals
 7. `just devnet-fault`
-   * Deploys a single `FaultProofGame` instance with a faulty proposal.
+   * Deploys a single `KailuaGame` instance with a faulty proposal.
    * Tests the validator's fault proving functionality.
    * Tests the proposer's canonical chain decision functionality.
 8. After you're done: